This edition of the Nexus Newsletter is brought to you by Montgomery Technologies and enVerid Systems.

 Hey friends,

-We've talked before (most recently here) about how important utility data is for decarbonization and ESG goals.
+We've talked before (most recently and comprehensively here) about how important utility data is for decarbonization and ESG goals.
 Figuring out how much carbon you emit today is the vital first step on the road to emitting zero.

 But while whole building data (that comes from the utility) is vital, it falls short in many ways: it's delayed, it's not frequent enough, and it's not granular enough.